Skip to main content

 While yearly expenses can quickly add up for students, so can any number of grants, scholarships and assistance programs — from the local civic club essay contest to the full-ride academic scholarship, and everything in between.
 Thanks to financial aid, many students don’t end up paying the full “sticker price” posted on college and university websites.

-Just ask Maegan Adolph, a senior exercise science major from Jefferson, who secured multiple scholarships and grants to pay for her App State education, including the Diversity Scholarship, Golden LEAF Scholarship, Ashe Community Endowed Scholarship, Wright Diversity Scholarship, Jeremy Elliott Scholarship Fund, Goodwin Meissner Family Fund, Summer Appalachian College Opportunity Grant, a federal Pell Grant and a University of North Carolina System need-based grant.
+Just ask App State alumna Maegan Adolph '22, from Jefferson, who graduated with a bachelor’s degree in exercise science and secured multiple scholarships and grants to pay for her App State education, including the Impact Scholarship, Golden LEAF Scholarship, Ashe Community Endowed Scholarship, Wright Diversity Scholarship, Jeremy Elliott Scholarship Fund, Goodwin Meissner Family Fund, Summer Appalachian College Opportunity Grant, a federal Pell Grant and a University of North Carolina System need-based grant.

 “College doesn’t have to be financially intimidating,” said Adolph.
 “I think a lot of people are scared of going to college not because they are worried it’s going to be hard, but because they are worried about their student debt.”